temach/reports/CIA-LAB-2-Booting.md

 The steps that happen from system power-on until the OS loader runs for BIOS/MBR system:

 1. Power-on self-test (POST)
-2. Detect the video card’s (chip’s) BIOS and execute its code to initialize the video hardware
+2. Detect the video card and execute its code to initialize the video hardware
-3. Detect any other device BIOSes and invoke their initialize functions
+3. Detect any other device chips and invoke their initialize functions
 4. Display the BIOS start-up screen
 5. Perform a brief memory test (identify how much memory is in the system)
 6. Set memory and drive parameters